SSyncropel Docs

 • Save the token once via spl token save <bearer>; the CLI auto-injects it for every subsequent invocation.

-If the daemon is ever exposed beyond loopback, stand up a CORS allowlist before the first cross-origin browser hit:
+If the instance is ever exposed beyond loopback, stand up a CORS allowlist before the first cross-origin browser hit:

 spl config auth-set-cors-origins https://syncropel.com https://app.example.com